sue-wallace/transformde.github.io/README.md

 During code reviews, engineers should look out for data logic accuracy, adherence to coding and naming standards, performance implications (e.g. inefficient queries or transformations), and test coverage.
 Reviews also provide an opportunity to share knowledge, maintain consistency across the team, and uphold data quality and reliability standards.

-## x.
-Common Architectural patterns in data engineering
+## Common architectural patterns in data engineering

 How the architecture is designed will be based on the clients use case and thier infrastructure they already have in place.
 The below concepts are to give an overview of commonly used architectural patterns.